How to Train a Rat Terrier

 Rat Terriers are high-energy terrier dogs that require consistent mental stimulation and structured training sessions.
 Terriers are spirited and determined, requiring creative training approaches that channel their natural tenacity.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Size 10-25 lbs and expected lifespan 12-18 yrs; the Rat Terrier comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 Living with a Rat Terrier means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Rat Terrier Training Challenges